ravisha-96/LowLevelDesign/StructuralDesignPatterns/readme.md

 Types: (ABCDFFP)

-1. Adapter Pattern
+1. Adapter Pattern (Weight machine example)
     Bridge between existing interface and expected interface

-2. Bridge Pattern
-    This pattern helps to decouple an abstraction from its implementation, so that the two can vary independently.
+2. Bridge Pattern (breathe and living things example) This pattern helps to decouple an abstraction from its implementation, so that the two can vary independently.

-3. Composite Pattern
+3. Composite Pattern (File System example)
     Object inside object
     FileSystem example